Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Notation and background

-\textit{Examples}: $\fvect(1|n; n)$ is a~subalgebra of $\fk(1|2n; n)$.
+\textbf{Examples.} The Lie superalgebra $\fvect(1|n; n)$ is a~subalgebra of $\fk(1|2n; n)$.
 The former is obtained as the Cartan prolong of the same nonpositive part as $\fk(1|2n; n)$ and a~submodule of $\fk(1|2n; n)_1$.
-The simple exceptional superalgebra $\fk\fas$ introduced in \cite{Sh5, Sh14} is another example.
+The simple exceptional superalgebra $\fk\fas$ discovered in \cite{Sh5, Sh14} is another example.

-\sssec{The serial simple vectorial Lie superalgebras over $\Cee$ as prolongs} Since we only need the vectorial Lie superalgebras considered as abstract, not realized by vector fields, we may consider their simplest filtrations with the smallest codimension of their maximal subalgebras.